Suhayl2016/NukeBot-1/README.md

 #### Eight, the bot creates 150 roles with the name and color of your choice.
 ![Screenshot](https://imgur.com/KyvVGcJ.png)

+# How to host?
+## It's possible to host T-Nuker [using repl.it](https://replit.com/github/sub1337/NukeBot) to host the bot, but it is recommended to use your very own vps.

 # Personal Rating
 ### It's gonna work very well if you try to nuke a server with 100 - 150 members.
 ### I HIGHLY not recommend using it on a server with above 1000 members.